Helsinki village landing

+Prelude

-The Helsinki village landing was fought during the Finnish War between Sweden and Russia on 26–28 September 1808 (J:14-16 S), a part of the battles of the Turku archipelago.
-King Gustav IV Adolf of Sweden planned a large landing operation, over 8,000 strong.
-Due to the difficult sea weather conditions, the task force under Colonel Anders Fredrik Skjöldebrad was forced to return to Sweden, damaged and broken.
-The other task force of 3,300 men under Lieutenant Colonel Gustav Olof Lagerbring landed at Helsinki village (Taivassalo) successfully and the troops advanced to the inland areas.
-The king of Sweden was late to the battle area himself; he arrived on 28 September 1808 in his own yacht.
+King Gustav IV Adolf of Sweden planned a large-scale landing operation with over 8,000 troops.
+However, due to severe sea conditions, the task force under Colonel Anders Fredrik Skjöldebrad was forced to return to Sweden, damaged and broken.
+The other task force of 3,300 men under Lieutenant Colonel Gustav Olof Lagerbring landed at Helsinki village (Helsinge) in Taivassalo (Tövsala) and advanced inland.
+The king of Sweden was late to the battle area himself; he arrived on 28 September 1808 aboard his personal yacht.

+The Russians, under Prince Pyotr Bagration, organized 4,000 to 4,500 troops against the Swedes in six battalions, three squadrons, one Cossack regiment with seven cannons.
+According to Swedish and Russian estimates, their enemies had 4,000–5,000 and 5,000–6,000 men respectively.